Ashe Juniper

 Maintenance

-Usually multi-trunked.
-Female trees produce dark blue berries that are eaten by birds and small mammals.
-Males show a burnt gold appearance in winter due to pollen.
-Fragrant, dark-green, scaly foliage.
-Flowers inconspicuous.
-The bark is used for nesting material by the rare golden-cheeked warbler.
-Larval Host: Juniper Hairstreak and Olive butterflies.
+Blooms December-February.
+A single or multi-trunked tree with characteristic shaggy bark and fragrant, dark-green, scaly foliage.
+Flowers are inconspicuous.
+Female trees produce blue berry-like cones.
+Male trees produce cream to reddish brown pollen cones.
+Branches show a burnt gold appearance in winter due to pollen.
+The bark is used for nesting material, especially the rare golden-cheeked warbler.
+Larval host: Juniper Hairstreak and Olive butterflies.

-Previous Scientific Name(s): Synonym/s: Juniperus ashei var. ovata, Juniperus occidentalis var. conjungens, Juniperus occidentalis var. texana, Juniperus sabinoides
+Previous Scientific Name(s): Juniperus ashei var. ovata, Juniperus ashei x ovata, Juniperus occidentalis var. conjungens, Juniperus occidentalis var. texana, Juniperus sabinoides, Juniperus ovata

 References